darwin-eu-dev/CohortDiagnosticsRenv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CohortDiagnosticsRenv is to ...
+The goal of CohortDiagnosticsRenv is to provide an renv configuration that works with Darwin EU version of CohortDiagnostics (v3.2.2).